-where topic and data are substituted from the JSON record received from the external process, while the timestamp is set to the current time (in UTC timezone), and origin.name is filled with the identifier of this process object, according to Viinex 3.3 configuration.
+where topic and data are substituted from the JSON record received from the external process, while the timestamp is set to the current time (in UTC timezone), and origin.name is filled with the identifier of this process object, according to Viinex 3.4 configuration.

-Another IPC channel provided between Viinex 3.3 and an external process is the standard error stream of the process, which serves for the logging purpose.
-All strings written by the process to its file descriptor 2, which is standard error stream, are caught by Viinex 3.3 and directed into its own log (syslog or log file) on behalf of respective process object.
-The severity level assigned to such log messages is INFO.
+Another IPC channel provided between viinex 3.4 and an external process is the standard error stream of the process, which serves for the logging purpose.
+All strings written by the process to its file descriptor 2, which is standard error stream, are caught by viinex 3.4 and directed into its own log (syslog or log file) on behalf of respective process object.
+The severity level assigned to such log messages is determined from first character of the line sent by the external process into its file descriptor 2: